 Why cramp your fingers writing a letter when you can strengthen your thumbs with a quick text?
 “ILY, babe.
 UR awesome.
 (Heart emoji, smiling cat face emoji).”

 Nothing expresses your heartfelt devotion like an electronic message, right?

-Hand writing a letter shows you care enough to take the time and thought involved in a crafting something for your partner.
+- Writing a letter by hand shows you care enough to take the time and thought involved in crafting something for your partner.